 For years after Edison invented the light bulb, people wouldn't buy a lamp unless it could use both electricity and gas.
 Most assumed electricity in the home was just a fad, and they wanted to be prepared for the return to gaslight.

-the men and women who splice the wires and install the switches to make the electricity flow.
+Today, of course, civilization depends on electricity and on the men and women who splice the wires and install the switches to make the electricity flow.